 Just remember whatever shop you use, don’t just go for the cheapest price you can find online, think about the location of the shop, which can be hugely important logistically in some resorts.
 Often the option of shops that offer storage at the lifts or on the slopes can be very important in some of the more traditional non purpose built resorts where you will never see the savvy locals traipsing around town in half open boots, sweating under the load of their gear because they know to store their equipment at the shop on the mountain.

 Overall we work with a number of shops where we know their owners and know that they offer a great service, and offer a good range of skis as well as dealing with groups efficiently to reduce queueing when everyone shows up at the same time.
-In resorts where we don’t have such a close relationship, we work with Skiset, who have a good reputation and a good selection of shops.
 As for which category suits you…the best of British.
 Or possibly English, Inghilterrian or Angleterrian!

 Please share any of your experiences with us.